 Cecilia, who later died tragically in Dallas, Texas taking her own life by jumping from a prominent building downtown.

 Margery moved from Bowling Green to Dallas but contracted tuberculosis in the early 20th Century.
 After ‘The Major’ died in 1916, Lida moved to Dallas to take care of Margery.
 Her son Thomas soon followed her to Dallas.
 Lida brought many of her personal effects including furniture, books, letters, etc, which we have in the Collection.
 We even have some of her clothing.

 Reading was a very important part of the family and hence we have a LARGE number of rare and first edition books which we were owned by the Godwins’, the McMillans and the Obenchains’.
-These will be uploaded to our Website in the very near future.

 Thomas Obenchain was a very handsome and intelligent young man.
 He met and married Scotta Godwin, the daughter of a very prominent family from Waxahachie, TX.
 Her father was Osce Godwin, a very successful local businessman who set up and owned amoungst other business interests “Dallas Power and Light’ and ‘The Inner Urban Railroad’.
 Scotta’s mother was Rosa McMillan, the daughter of prominent local Judge McMillan, also of Waxahachie.